Advantages of CRM for startups

 - Starter version: costs $8.99 per user per month, billed every two years.

 - Regular version: costs $29.99 per user per month, billed every two years.

 - Enterprise version: costs $47.99 per user per month, billed every two years.

 4. HubSpot - Best CRM for a startup for marketing features.

 HubSpot is one of the top CMSs for startups.
 It provides various CRM analytics, workflow automation for salespeople, and marketing automation tools.

 You can track what works and doesn't work for your business using HubSpot.
 It enables you to run complete inbound marketing campaigns from a single platform and convert more visitors into clients.
-This CRM system can be integrated with other marketing and customer support solutions.
-It offers variable pricing options so you can even stack them for an all-in-one CRM solution.
+This best CRM for startups can be integrated with other marketing and customer support solutions.
+It offers variable pricing options so you can even stack them for an all-in-one solution.

 - Free Trial: Free plan for unlimited users

 - Integrations: Gmail, Mailchimp, FreshBooks, CloudTalk, Aircall, and more